MicrosoftDocs/fabric-docs/docs/governance/metadata-scanning-run.md

 The following short walkthrough shows how to use the scanner APIs to retrieve metadata from your organization's Fabric items.
 It assumes that a Power BI admin has set up metadata scanning in your organization.

-For a the list of the artifact and subartifact metadata that metadata scanning returns, see the [documentation for the Admin - WorkspaceInfo GetScanResult API](/rest/api/power-bi/admin/workspace-info-get-scan-result).
+For the list of the artifact and subartifact metadata that metadata scanning returns, see the [documentation for the Admin - WorkspaceInfo GetScanResult API](/rest/api/power-bi/admin/workspace-info-get-scan-result).

 The following are the scanner APIs.
 They support both public and sovereign clouds.